practicusai/docs/docs/technical-tutorial/generative-ai/apps/build.md

 import streamlit as st

 from shared.helper import some_function
+# If you are using init_app.py, unlike APIs, you must manually load like the below for UI.
+# import init_app  # noqa

 # The below will secure the page by authenticating and authorizing users with Single-Sign-On.
 # Please note that security code is only activate when the app is deployed.